Joe Biden 2020 presidential campaign: Questions about inappropriate physical contact

 Biden has been accused several times of inappropriate non-sexual contact, such as embracing, kissing, and other forms of physical contact.
 He has described himself as a "tactile politician" and admitted this behavior has caused trouble for him in the past.
 By 2015, a series of swearings-in and other events at which Biden had placed his hands on people and talked closely to them, attracted attention both in the press and on social media.
 Various people defended Biden, including a senator who issued a statement, as well as Stephanie Carter, a woman whose photograph with Biden had gone viral, who described the photo as "misleadingly extracted from what was a longer moment between close friends".

 In March 2019, former Nevada assemblywoman Lucy Flores alleged that Biden had touched her without her consent at a 2014 campaign rally in Las Vegas.
 In an op-ed, Flores wrote that Biden had walked up behind her, put his hands on her shoulders, smelled her hair, and kissed the back of her head, adding that the way he touched her was "an intimate way reserved for close friends, family, or romantic partners—and I felt powerless to do anything about it."
 Biden's spokesman said Biden did not recall the behavior described.
 Two days later, Amy Lappos, a former congressional aide to Jim Himes, said Biden touched her in a non-sexual but inappropriate way by holding her head to rub noses with her at a political fundraiser in Greenwich in 2009.
 The next day, two more women came forward with allegations of unwanted touching claiming that he touched a woman's leg during a meeting, and that he placed his hand on a woman's back during a photo.

 In early April 2019, three women told The Washington Post Biden had touched them in ways that made them feel uncomfortable.
 Also in April 2019, former Biden staffer Tara Reade said she had felt uncomfortable on several occasions when Biden touched her on her shoulder and neck during her employment in his Senate office in 1993.
 In March 2020, Reade accused him of a 1993 sexual assault.
-There were inconsistences between Reade's 2019 and 2020 allegations.
+There were inconsistencies between Reade's 2019 and 2020 allegations.
 Biden and his campaign vehemently denied the allegation.
 The New York Times investigated and "found no pattern of sexual misconduct by Mr. Biden".

 Biden apologized for not understanding how people would react to his actions, but said his intentions were honorable and that he would be more "mindful of people's personal space".
 He went on to say he was not sorry for anything he had ever done, which led critics to accuse him of sending a mixed message.
 Arwa Mahdawi of The Guardian said it was "frustrating to see conservatives... weaponize the accusations against Biden", but that it was "also frustrating to see so many liberals turn a blind eye".